Nursing School Requirements: Courses, Skills and More

 Nursing school requirements

-Among all of the programs at William Jewell, nursing education can be quite rigorous.
+Among all of the programs at Jewell, nursing education can be quite rigorous.
 For this reason, there may be some additional admission requirements to go along with your application.
 Here is our admission requirements breakdown by program, complete with checklists.

 Our four-year nursing program is the most traditional track, with 124 credit hours spread out over 8 semesters.
 This program is well-suited for high school graduates looking to begin a career in nursing with less than 12 hours of AP credits or dual enrollment credits.